rickosborne/cascades/md/05-0-5-descent.md

 I settled for pushing the mask up over my nose.

 "LISTEN PLEASE."
 I didn't yell, but I did my best to channel what my grandmother sounded like every time I got out of control.
-"I NEED EVERYONE TO ASSUME CRASH POSITIONS."
+"I NEED YOU ALL TO ASSUME CRASH POSITIONS."
 More than a few screams got louder as I said this.

-"KEEP YOUR MASKS ON, CROSS YOUR ARMS," I performed the maneuver as best I could with one arm glued to the bulkhead though it didn't seem like anyone was watching, "AND BEND TO PUT YOUR HEAD ON YOUR KNEES."
+"KEEP YOUR MASK ON, CROSS YOUR ARMS," I performed the maneuver as best I could with one arm glued to the bulkhead though it didn't seem like anyone was watching, "AND BEND TO PUT YOUR HEAD ON YOUR KNEES."
 Heads ducked out of view and some of the screams were muffled.
 "ARMS CROSSED.
 HEAD ON YOUR KNEES."

 I dropped the microphone, not bothering to hang it back in its place.
 I glanced back at the cockpit as its door slammed shut behind Pamela.

 "They're fine!
 We need to help them!"
 Her free hand waved toward the passengers.
 "Together!"

 I stretched out my right arm—I was now sure that wrist was fractured as it screamed at me when I tried to bend it—toward Pamela.